Signs of Depression In Teens & How To Address Them

 Regardless of the cause, there are common signs of teen depression that might prompt you to start a conversation about their health.

-Common Signs of Teen Depression
+Common Signs of Depression in Teenagers

-It’s possible that signs of teen depression could have simpler explanations like a vitamin deficiency or hypothyroidism.
+It's possible that signs of depression in teenagers could have simpler explanations like a vitamin deficiency or hypothyroidism.
 Knowing exactly what to look for can help you spot real issues that need more attention.
 Keep an eye out for the behaviors below if you think your child is experiencing depression.
-And — of course — speak with your child’s doctor if you have concerns about their well-being.
+And — of course — speak with your child's doctor if you have concerns about their well-being.

 Changes in Social Behavior